 Managing Remote Teams

-The absence of in-person interactions makes it harder for off-site employees to stay connected to the ecosystem of the office, but by using collaborative tools, maintaining regular communication, and implementing flexible scheduling, organizations can manage remote employees and build team unity despite working from different locations.
+The absence of in-person interactions makes it harder for off-site employees to stay connected to the ecosystem of the office, but by using collaborative tools, maintaining regular communication, implementing flexible scheduling, and following remote management best practices, organizations can manage remote employees and build team unity despite working from different locations—and even on workcations.